ShaxzodEshimov/ShaxzodEshimov/README.md

-- 👋 Hi, I’m @ShaxzodEshimov
+- 💻👋 Shaxzod Eshimov
 Hi there!
-I'm Suhrobbek, a full-stack web developer from Uzbekistan.
+I'm Shaxzod, a full-stack web developer from Uzbekistan.
 I take pleasure in working with TypeScript, Next.js, Node.js, Express, and MongoDB.
 I enjoy dedicating my time to my projects and fortifying them with the knowledge I've acquired.